Exclusive: Trump says Clinton policy on Syria would lead to World War Three

 Trump said Duterte's latest comments showed "a lack of respect for our country."

 The interview comes two weeks before the Nov.
 8 election, with Trump trailing badly in the polls.
-He repeated his assertion that the "media is rigging the polls" and said his supporters were upset with the leadership of the Republican Party.
+He repeated his assertion that the "media is rigging the polls" and said his supporters were upset with Republican Party leadership.

-Trump, who has had lukewarm support from House of Representatives Speaker Paul Ryan, the top U.S. elected Republican, was asked whether he thought Ryan should step down, as some of his supporters would like.

-"I don't want to make that statement.
-But I can only say this: If the leaders of this party were pushing for a win, we could not lose the presidential election," Trump said.

 He said if he wins he would not consider putting Democrats in his cabinet but would work with them on legislation.

-Trump said during his first 100 days in office he would work to secure the U.S. border with Mexico and start rebuilding the U.S. military and improving care for veterans.
-He would also get legislation through the U.S. Congress imposing penalties on companies that have left the United States and export their products back to the country.

-(Additional reporting by Emily Stephenson, Alana Wise and Ginger Gibson in Washington and Emily Flitter in New York, editing by Paul Thomasch and Ross Colvin)
+Additional reporting by Amanda Becker, Emily Stephenson, Alana Wise and Ginger Gibson in Washington and Emily Flitter in New York, editing by Paul Thomasch and Ross Colvin